Mali War: Takeover of Douentza and Ménaka

-On 1 September 2012, MOJWA took over the southern town of Douentza, which had previously been held by a Songhai secular militia, the Ganda Iso.
+On 1 September, MOJWA took over the southern town of Douentza, which had previously been held by a Songhai secular militia, the Ganda Iso.
 A MOJWA spokesman said that the group had had an agreement with the Ganda Iso, but had decided to occupy the town when the militia appeared to be acting independently, and gained control of the town following a brief standoff with Ganda Iso.
 Once MOJWA troops surrounded the city, the militia reportedly surrendered without a fight and were disarmed.

-On 16 November 2012, Tuareg MNLA forces launched an offensive against Gao in an attempt to retake the town.
+On 16 November, Tuareg MNLA forces launched an offensive against Gao in an attempt to retake the town.
 However, by the end of the day, the Tuaregs were beaten back by the MOJWA forces after the Islamists laid an ambush for them.
 A Malian security source said that at least a dozen MNLA fighters were killed while the Islamists suffered only one dead.
 An MNLA official stated that their forces killed 13 MOJWA fighters and wounded 17, while they suffered only nine wounded.

-On 19 November 2012, MOJWA and AQIM forces took over the eastern town of Ménaka, which had previously been held by the MNLA, with dozens of fighters from both sides and civilians killed.
+On 19 November, MOJWA and AQIM forces took over the eastern town of Ménaka, which had previously been held by the MNLA, with dozens of fighters from both sides and civilians killed.
 On the first day of fighting, the MNLA claimed its forces killed 65 Islamist fighters, while they suffered only one dead and 13 wounded.
 The Islamists for their part stated they killed more than 100 MNLA fighters and captured 20.
+On 28 November, the AQIM took over Léré without major confrontation.
+By December, all urban areas had fallen into Islamist hands.

-Foreign intervention (January 2013)
+Foreign intervention (January–June 2013)

 Following requests from both the Mali government and ECOWAS for foreign military intervention, on 12 October 2012 the United Nations Security Council unanimously, under Chapter VII of the United Nations Charter, passed a French resolution approving an African-led force to assist the army of Mali in combating the Islamist militants.
 The resolution gave 45 days for "detailed and actionable recommendations" for military intervention which would be drafted by ECOWAS and the African Union, with a figure of 3,000 proposed troops reported.
 A prior ECOWAS plan had been rejected by diplomats as lacking sufficient detail.

 While authorising the planning of force, and dedicating UN resources to this planning, UN Security Council Resolution 2071 does not authorize the deployment of force.
 However, UN Security Council Resolution 2085, passed on 20 December 2012, "authorizes the deployment of an African-led International Support Mission in Mali (AFISMA) for an initial period of one year."

 On 8 January 2013, rebels were reported by Al Jazeera to have captured 12 Malian government troops near the town of Konna.
 On the same day, RFI reports that governmental troops fired warning shots and slightly progressed from Konna toward Douentza.